-However, it’s important for us all to stress that we don’t need to know every single technology or concept we’re likely to come across.
-It’s how you face the unknown that tests your mettle as an engineer, and there are ways to get better at facing unknown problems.
-I like to think of the problem as an issue of managing unknowns – everything you don’t know is a risk that could cause obstacles or delays, but there are ways to manage that risk consciously and guard against getting stuck.
+I like to think of managing unknowns like this – everything you don’t know is a risk that could cause obstacles or delays, but there are ways to consciously manage that risk which safeguard against getting stuck.

-We work with legacy code touching arcane tools like Backbone.js, various opinionated page builders or meta field management plugins, or browser compatibility shims.
-We also work with greenfield codebases where we get to push the limits of webpack and React, and work with Altis, Elasticsearch, or what have you.
-Sometimes we inherit code that is optimised or structured in a way you’ve never seen before.
-And sometimes a project will face a genuinely new problem or experiment with novel ways of organising code or tackling a common problem, so there’s no simple Googling the answer.
-The point is: there’s no way any engineer can be expected to know everything going into a project.
+Occasionally, we work with legacy code, touching arcane tools like Backbone.js, various opinionated page builders, meta field management plugins, or browser compatibility shims.
+We also work with greenfield codebases where we get to push the limits of webpack and React, or we work with Altis, Elasticsearch, or similar.

-If you’re asked to estimate a task that you don’t have any idea how to tackle, it’s natural to just take what you think is a high estimate, and maybe double it to be safe.
-This might seem safe, but if the unknowns are left vague at this point, even the most conservative estimate might not be enough.
+If you’re asked to estimate a task that you don’t have any idea how to tackle, it’s natural to make what you think is a high estimate, and maybe double it to be safe.
+This might seem like a good idea at the time, but if the unknowns are left vague at this point, even the most conservative estimate might not be enough.

-You don’t have to have a strict breakdown of how you’ll tackle an issue going into estimations, but you should be able to justify your estimate in some way.
+That said, it’s not necessary to have a strict breakdown of how you’ll tackle an issue going into estimations, but you should be able to justify your estimate in some way.
 For example, “I don’t know how to do this, so I’ll give it a week” isn’t a useful estimate, and you’re just as likely to miss the estimate as you are to hit it if you pick up a ticket with that vague an understanding.
-But on the other hand, “this ticket involves creating an admin field, outputting that value on the front end, and somehow adding it to a REST endpoint so that I can add a block control” makes it really clear what you know and what you don’t.
-In that case you could easily say “I know how to do the first two things, but I don’t know exactly how it’s done in this project, so that might take me a day.
-I don’t know X about the third requirement, so I’ll have to do some research into API permissions.
-That might add a whole day.”
+But on the other hand, “this ticket involves creating an admin field, outputting that value on the front end, and somehow adding it to a REST endpoint so that I can add a block control” makes it really clear which elements are fixed and which may shift.
+No one expects you to have a crystal-ball window into the future, but clearly stating any obstacles you foresee will go a long way towards eventually overcoming them.

-Sometimes, even after you’ve broken a task down into small chunks and tackled them in a logical order, you’ll still get stuck at a problem that feels too big to track down or explain, and this is the point where it’s hardest to ask for help.
+Sometimes, even after you’ve broken a task down into small chunks and tackled them in a logical order, you’ll still get stuck at a problem that feels too big to track down or explain: this is the point where it’s hardest to ask for help.
 It’s a small thing to be able to ask “how can I register a REST field for this post meta field”—as a matter of fact, if your problem is that clear, you can probably answer it yourself with a search.
 But if you’re stuck at a more vague point in the problem, like “why doesn’t this work?”, it might not be as easy to ask for help where you need it.

 The tactic of progressively narrowing down the unknowns is the same when you’re trying to ask for help as it is when you’re trying to debug a problem on your own.
-Use any of the tools available to you—set debug breakpoints, insert var dumps, write unit tests—to pinpoint just where the expected behaviour is breaking down.
+Use any of the tools available to you—set debug breakpoints, insert var dumps, write unit tests—to pinpoint where the expected behaviour is breaking down.
 This might be enough to find the problem!
 And if not, you should at least have enough context to ask a clearly defined question.
 Work with the people trying to help you.

 Practice brings comfort